James Tupper Has 'Little to No Claim' in Legal Proceedings with Anne Heche's Son: Legal Expert - NewsBreak

 Related

-Anne Heche's Son Homer Claims Actress's Signature on Will Presented by Ex James Tupper Is Invalid
+Anne Heche’s eldest son says her ex is using “unfounded personal attacks” to wrestle control of her estate.
+Attorneys for Homer Heche Laffoon, 20, are trying to stop the court from recognizing a will that Heche emailed to her lawyers and Big Little Lies actor James Tupper back in 2011.
+Tupper and Heche dated from 2007 to 2018 and share son Atlas, 13.
+Heche’s email left all of her assets to Tupper “to be used to raise my children and then give to the children.”
+Laffoon’s lawyers say she never signed it, making it null and void.
+Tupper, 57, says Laffoon is too young to run the estate and that he’s unemployed, according to court filings.
+Tupper also claims that Laffoon hasn’t talked to his younger brother since their mom’s death, but Laffoon is accusing the Canadian actor of keeping him away.
+The current value of Heche’s estate is unknown.
+She died on Aug.
+14, days after a fiery car wreck in Los Angeles.
+She had cocaine and fentanyl in her system.

-Anne Heche's will — or lack thereof — continues to cause tension between the loved ones she left behind.
-Per court documents obtained by PEOPLE, Heche's older son Homer Laffoon (whom she shared with ex-husband Coleman Laffoon) has filed a nine-page supplement to his previous petition to assume control over his mother's estate.
+Anne Heche's Son Homer Questions Validity Of Will Actress Allegedly Left Ex James Tupper As Estate Battle Rages On

-Anne Heche’s Ex James Tupper Claims Late Actress Left Her Estate to Him, Challenges Her Son Homer for Control
+Anne Heche's 20-year-old son, Homer, does not believe that the actress left a will to her ex James Tupper, and now he has rushed to court to question the validity of the document, Radar reported.
+Article continues below advertisement.
+The Hollywood star passed away on August 11 after her car...

 RELATED LOCAL CHANNELS